Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 15. Added new class (SP_Call.cs) in Repository folder
 16. Modify the class (SP_Call.cs) in Repository folder
 17. Update the class (SP_Call.cs) in Repository folder
+18. Added new interface (IUnitOfWork.cs) in IRepository folder